Select Page

-This case study presents the modeling of the tobramycin pharmacokinetics, and the determination of a priori dosing regimens in patients with various degrees of renal function impairment.
-It takes advantage of the integrated use of Datxplore for data visualization, Mlxplore for model exploration, Monolix for parameter estimation and Simulx for simulations and best dosing regimen determination.
+This case study presents modeling of the tobramycin pharmacokinetics and determination of a priori dosing regimens in patients with various degrees of renal function impairment.
+It takes advantage of the integrated use of Monolix for data visualization and parameter estimation and Simulx for simulations and best dosing regimen determination.

-The case study is presented in 5 sequential parts, that we recommend to read in order:
+The case study is presented in 4 sequential parts which we recommend reading in order:

 Part 1: Introduction